Residency Program in Small Animal Surgery (SAS)

 A DVM degree or equivalent is required, plus completion of a formal internship.

 Selection will utilize the Veterinary Internship/Residency Matching Program.
-For application procedures, salary and benefits, and other information about the residency program, please see General Information on the VMTH web site at General Information.
+For application procedures, salary and benefits, and other information about the residency program, please see Residency Information on the VMTH web site at General Information.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the residents' duties, therefore, includes timely communication with referring veterinarians and clients.